larsmaeder/vui.guide/docs/principles/is-conversation-the-right-fit.md

 #### Some users prefer text

 Likewise, the forced use of voice can be annoying for some users, who usually prefer to communicate through text.
-They are used to it and this is their normal behaviour to communicate or interact with a device.
+They are used to it and this is their normal behavior to communicate or interact with a device.
 They may not want to switch to using voice quickly, unless it offers a higher added value.

 #### Privacy